mattmassicotte/PackageTemplate/README.md

 ### Build Checks

 Kind of like a mini CI.
 SPI will build your packages for many swift/platform combinations.
-I think making it very clear up front what platforms your package supports is very useful.
+I think making it clear up front what platforms your package supports is very useful.

 ### Hosted Documentation